bfi-prog-notes/bfi-prog-notes.github.io/_posts/2023-06-25-habemus-papam.md

 Sometimes when I tackle a new film I know I’m interested in taking a more ‘classical’ approach.
 In writing _We Have a Pope_, for instance, the storyline had to be as linear as other movies.
 It is requested and required that the viewer goes along with it, but it is up to the skill of the film director to lead.
 In some of my movies – _Palombella Rossa_ [1989], for instance – I’ve pushed the absurdity very hard.
 In this movie I liked the idea of leading the viewer along and then unsettling them slightly to take a completely different direction.

-Interview by Nick James, _Sight and Sound_, January 2012
+**Interview by Nick James, _Sight and Sound_, January 2012**

-<![endif]-->
+<br><br>

 **HABEMUS PAPAM – WE HAVE A POPE**
 _Director_: Nanni Moretti
-_Production Companies_: Sacher Film, Rai Cinema, Fandango, Le Pacte, France 3 Cinéma,
+_Production Companies_: Sacher Film, Rai Cinema, Fandango, Le Pacte, France 3 Cinéma,  Sofica Coficup
-Sofica Coficup
 _In collaboration with_: Rai Cinema
 _In association with_: Canal+, France Télévisions
 _Made with the participation of_: Centre national du cinéma et de l'image animée – CNC, Sofica Coficup – a Backup Films fund

-_Made with the contribution of_:
-Eurimages Conseil de l’Europe
+_Made with the contribution of_:  Eurimages Conseil de l’Europe
 _Presented by_: Nanni Moretti, Domenico Procacci
 _Producers_: Jean Labadie, Domenico Procacci, Nanni Moretti
 _International Sales_: Wild Bunch
 _Unit Manager_: Fabrizio Amato
 _Location Manager_: Alessandra Pascucci
 _Post-production Co-ordinator_: Dario De Vito
-_Story and Screenplay_: Nanni Moretti,
-Francesco Piccolo, Federica Pontremoli
+_Story and Screenplay_: Nanni Moretti,  Francesco Piccolo, Federica Pontremoli
 _Director of Photography_: Alessandro Pesci
 _Camera Operator_: Fabrizio Vicari
 _Stills Photography_: Philippe Antonello